Ran Tao

 My research focuses on probability and stochastic analysis, with their applications to statistical physics.
 I work on topics including stochastic partial differential equations, interacting particle systems, and Malliavin calculus.

-I am on the 2024-2025 postdoc job market!
-Here is a copy of my CV.
+Here is a copy of my (out-of-date) CV.

 Preprints and Publications: